Q&A with Cordell Robinson, Celebrity Chef & EAG Customer

 How would you describe EAG events to someone who has not attended one before?

 The EAG events are fun, chill, and non-pretentious.
 Everyone is so inviting and makes you feel like family.
-They are great people to meet, and you get to be around true authentic car enthusiast.
+They are great people to meet, and you get to be around true authentic car enthusiasts.

 What was your favorite EAG event?